bhk/rio/concepts.md

 One drawback typically expected from dynamic typing is lower performance, because without static typing we do not have type erasure, static method lookups, and inlining.
-However, we anticipate that [compile-time evaluation](#compile-time-evaluation) can yield the same benefits in a dynamic language.
+However, we anticipate that [early evaluation](#early-evaluation) can yield the same benefits in a dynamic language.

 ## Gradual Typing

 Gradual typing allows a program to be written with or without static type declarations.
-Adding type annotations to variables can help identify errors at compile-time, improve the maintainability of code, and enable performance optimizations.
+Adding type annotations to variables can help identify errors statically, improve the maintainability of code, and enable performance optimizations.

 In the approach to gradual typing envisioned for Rio, type annotations will